Simply Connected Topology in Perturbed Vortices and Field-Reversed Configurations: Validity of the Vortex Model

-The unperturbed vortex model used in this paper assumed zero vorticity.
+The unperturbed vortex model used in this paper assumed non-zero vorticity (or current in FRC vortices) $\propto r$ everywhere.
 This is valid within the unperturbed separatrix $r^2/r_s^2+z^2/z_s^2=1$ but not outside.
-A more realistic vortex in fluids has non-zero vorticity (or current in FRC vortices) $\propto r$ inside the unperturbed separatrix and then drops to $0$ within a layer of thickness $\sigma$ \cite{orlandi2020instabilities}.
+There is nothing mathematically wrong with such a system, but physically it may not be immediately sensible.
+For example, in the case of FRC, the current drops to zero as one moves away from the FRC core.
+A more realistic vortex in fluids can thus be modeled as a vortex with non-zero vorticity $\propto r$ inside the unperturbed separatrix and then dropping to $0$ within a layer of thickness $\sigma$ as was done in \cite{orlandi2020instabilities}.
 In a perturbed vortex, closed field lines, our primary interest, may exist outside of the unperturbed separatrix, where the model has some error.
-However, if the error is on the order of $\alpha B_0 \cdot\mathcal{O}(k^2r_s^2+k^2z_s^2)$, the model remains valid as the error of that order is already ignored.
+However, if the error is on the order of $\alpha B_0 \cdot\mathcal{O}(k^2r_s^2+k^2z_s^2)$, the topological conclusions from the model remain physically consistent and valid as the error of that order is already ignored.